Anirrudhv/UML-Parser/README.md

 # cmpe-202-uml
 JAVA parser UML generator

-# required tools
+# UML parser
-java must be installed
+UML parser is an application used to generate UML class diagram for Java class

-# libraries to be used
+# libraries/ tools to be used
-java parser
+1.java parser
-plant UML
+2.plant UML
+3.Graph viz